adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 # Conclusions

-We developed a "general" Langton's ant program valid for any combination of left, `L`, and right, `R` movements.
-We explored sevaral combinations resulting in complex structures and fractals emerging from arguably simple movement patterns.
+We developed a "general" Langton's ant Python program valid for any combination of left, `L`, and right, `R` movements.
+This resulted in complex structures and fractals emerging from arguably simple movement patterns.